Create a Website Account - Manage notification subscriptions, save form progress and more.

 Snowplow operators follow set priorities (see the Plowing Priorities), and operators will respond to individual reports after they have responded in accordance with the Snow Removal Policy.

 Shovel snow back onto your property.
 Do not dump it into the gutters, onto the street or onto the sidewalk.
 Piles of snow can cause hazardous conditions for drivers and pedestrians.
+See the following link for Snow Removal Do's and Don'ts

 Salt Lake County Aging and Adult Services offers assistance with snow removal.
 They can be contacted at 385-468-3200 for eligibility.